Abimbola is a family law specialist, acting in cases relating to children (both public and private law) and financial disputes.

 - Advice on the enforcement of UK court orders in Nigeria (in particular, child arrangement orders, care orders and orders made in child abduction proceedings)

 Abimbola has a keen interest in property and landlord and tenant law.
-He has acted in real properly law disputes and in landlord and tenants cases such as lease renewals, forfeiture claims and claims for possession on various grounds.
-In terms of real property law Abimbola has acted in mortgage possession claims and claims involving trusts of land.
+He acts in landlord and tenants cases such as lease renewals, forfeiture claims and claims for possession on various grounds.
+He also acts in mortgage possession claims.

 Abimbola has considerable experience of professional regulation work and has seen the work from the perspective of the regulator and the professional.
-Between 1st January 2003 and 31st December 2012, Abimbola was member of the Disciplinary and Regulatory Committees of the Association of Chartered Certified Accountants.
+From 2003 - 2012 Abimbola was a member of the Disciplinary and Regulatory Committees of the Association of Chartered Certified Accountants.
 He was appointed Deputy Chairman in 2007 and served in that capacity until December 2012.
 Abimbola regularly represents Accountants and other professionals facing regulatory or disciplinary proceeding before their professional bodies.

-EK (A Child) EWFC 25 The first care case conducted remotely in the first week of lockdown
+EK (A Child) EWFC 25: The first care case conducted remotely in the first week of the first Covid-19 lockdown, March 2020